Impact Reports and Financials

-Your gifts have enabled us to strengthen research, education, awareness, and advocacy and support — worldwide.
-Together, we will continue to pursue our shared mission, supporting our community through these hards times, and giving hope to those affected by the Ehlers-Danlos syndromes and hypermobility spectrum disorders.
-Read on to hear what we have accomplished together in our annual impact report and video update!
+Your gifts have enabled us to accelerate pioneering research, world-class educational programs, and life-changing support — worldwide.
+Together, we will continue to pursue our shared mission, supporting the community and giving hope to those affected by the Ehlers-Danlos syndromes and hypermobility spectrum disorders.

 Headquartered in New York, NY, The Ehlers-Danlos Society is a registered 501c3 nonprofit organization in the United States and a registered charity in the United Kingdom.